motistudio/celli/README.md

 const effectsCache = effects([...effects])(lifecycleCache) // This will produce a cache with effects const backupCache = backup(anotherCacheFromAnotherService)(effectsCache) // This will produce a cache with backup
 ```
-As you can see, every cache could use another one to enforce its logic and strategy.
+As you can see, each cache can use another cache to enforce its logic and strategy.
-Each strategy is exposed as a higher order function, so we can use it to wrap up our base cache.
+Each strategy is exposed as a high-order function that can wrap around our base cache.

-So if we're putting everything together, we'll get:
+When putting everything together, we get:

 ```typescript
 const ultimateCache = compose(